 2. Legal blogs: For keeping up-to-date

 One of the best ways to become a more efficient legal researcher is to stay ahead of the game.
 The best way to do that?
-Maintain your subject matter competency by keeping up-to-date on the latest developments in your practice area by regularly reading legal journals and legal blogs.
+Maintain your subject matter competency.
+Keep up-to-date on the latest developments in your practice area by regularly reading legal journals and legal blogs.

-A great place to find the best of the best when it comes to legal blogs is through the American Bar Association (ABA)’s annual list, which started in 2007 as the Blawg 100 list of blogs, and has evolved into the Web 100 list of favorite law blogs, podcasts, tweeters, and web tools—a.k.a. a list of the best free law-focused resources and people to follow.
+One of your best sources is the American Bar Association (ABA)’s annual list, which started in 2007 as the Blawg 100 list of blogs.
+It has since evolved into the Web 100 list of favorite law blogs, podcasts, tweeters, and web tools—a.k.a. a list of the best free law-focused resources and people to follow.

 LexBlog—an online network of over 22,000 legal bloggers—is a hub of the latest commentary on the law.
 Sorting blogs by channels, LexBlog makes it easy to find and subscribe to legal blogs that focus on your specific area of law.

-The direct research benefit of staying in the loop?
-By maintaining subject-matter competency, you’ll already have certain cases and ideas in mind—so that when you’re presented with a case, you won’t be starting from scratch every time.
+By maintaining subject-matter competency, you’ll already have cases and ideas top-of-mind—so that when you’re presented with a new case, you won’t always be starting from scratch.

 3. Google Scholar: For searching legal journals and published opinions